Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 By returning a bool which signals success of the file-opening action, we can test as in line (1) on success, and leave the current procedure when there was a problem.

 ## 17.7 Overloading procedures
 Procedures are said to _overload_ each other when they have the same name, but different argument list.
-The only thing in which they differ is the types of their arguments.
+The only things in which they differ are the types of their arguments.
 Here is an example with two procedures proc1:

 See _17.6_overloading.jai_: